themespell/ts-team-member/README.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.0.8 =
+Upgrade to this version for navigation issue fixed and some other minor features added.

 = 0.0.7 =
 Upgrade to this version for details view support and additional bug fixed.